ibilalkayy/flow/docs/commands.md

 - **Available Commands**:
   - `active`: Make the total amount active
   - `inactive`: Make the total amount inactive
+  - `check`: Check the status of the total amount

 ### 17. `flow total-amount add`
 - **Description**: Add the total amount data.
 - **Usage**: `flow total-amount add [flags]`
 - **Flags**:
   - `-a, --amount string`: Write the total amount that you want to set
-  - `-e, --exclude string`: Specify a category to exclude from the total amount
   - `-i, --include string`: Specify a category to include in the total amount
   - `-l, --label string`: Provide a label for setting up your total amount
   - `-h, --help`: help for set